mochaMM/guideline/source_en/ArchitectureInDetail/MessagingDetail/Email.rst

 .. _email-note-of-when-sending:

-Precautions for using multibyte characters in JavaMail
+Precautions while using multibyte characters in JavaMail
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In JavaMail, if the body text of the mail to be sent ends with multibyte characters, extra characters ("?" or "w") are likely to be output at the end.
+In JavaMail, body text of mail to be sent ends with multibyte characters, additional characters  ("?", "w" etc) are likely to be output.
-This can be avoided by using methods below.
+Following methods can be used to avoid these occurrences.

-* Change end characters of mail body text to single byte characters
+* Change end character of mail body text to single byte character.
 * Change end of mail body text to linefeed code (CRLF)

 |